tony151364/Cpp-Learning/C++ Primer Plus/chapter11-使用类.md

 		mode = RECT;
 	}

-	// construct vector from rectangular coordinates if form is r
+	// construct vector form rectangular coordinates if form is r
 	// (the default) or else from polar coordinates if form is p Vector::Vector(double n1, double n2, Mode form)
 	{